alvarogarcia7/blog_source/source/blog/about/index.markdown

 {% img left https://pbs.twimg.com/profile_images/378800000810292601/936ad5646696ac29610f2c1ca304936a.jpeg 300 300 'image' 'images' %}

 Alvaro is a software developer who firmly believes in the eXtreme Programming methodology.
-He's embarked in a lifelong learning process and is now in a symbiotic exchange process with the [Barcelona Software Craftsmanship meetup](http://www.meetup.com/Barcelona-Software-Craftsmanship/), where he is a co-organizer.
+He's embarked on a lifelong learning process and is now in a symbiotic exchange process with the [Barcelona Software Craftsmanship meetup](http://www.meetup.com/Barcelona-Software-Craftsmanship/), where he is a co-organizer.

 He enjoys reading and reviewing technology books, providing feedback to the author whenever possible, to create the best experience for the final reader